williamospina/engineering-manager-roadmap/README.md

-## engineering-manager-roadmap
+## Engineering Manager Roadmap
-This is an intent to contribute with people interested to become an engineering manager or engineering managers curios in their professional career growth
+This is an intent to contribute with people interested to become an engineering manager or engineering managers curios in their professional career growth.

 ## First Proposal